.So, you have a fantastic looking website. You have built a solid brand and you have a great product to sell.

 Affiliate marketing Youtube

-Affiliate marketing can be achieved on Youtube by adding affiliate links in your video descriptions or in the actual videos with annotations.
-An annotation is basically an overlay with an ad that tends to appear towards the end of video or at a relevant section of the video.
+Success can be achieved on Youtube by adding affiliate links in your video descriptions.
+You can also add links in the actual videos with annotations.
+An annotation is basically an overlay with an ad that tends to appear towards the end of video.
+Or it can be added at a relevant section of the video.

 Youtube is the second biggest social media platform in the world with over 2 billion active monthly users.
 Make some great helpful video content, add your affiliate links and find out if this is the platform for you.